matheusMorandino/Game-of-life/README.md

 # Game-of-life
-A simple java console aplication made to simulate conway's game of life This project was made during the winter vacation(august) of 2018 as a simple programming exercise
+A simple java console aplication made to simulate conway's game of life.
+This project was made during the winter vacation(august) of 2018 as a simple programming exercise.

 -Instructions-